EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part3.md

 ### Running: Message passing code

-While a we can have multiple processes per node and run on a single node one of the main aims of message passing codes is to spread the calculation over multple nodes.
-This allows large simulations to be performed as more memory and processors are avalible for a given job.
+While a we can have multiple processes per node and run on a single node one of the main aims of message passing codes is to spread the calculation over multiple nodes.
+This allows large simulations to be performed as more memory and processors are available for a given job.

-Her we just look at an example submitted to the bastch system.
+Her we just look at an example submitted to the batch system.

 Example substitution: